 - First clean your deck, sweeping it to get rid of every speck of visible surface debris, dirt and dust

 - If there’s mould or algae present, you MUST get rid of it first.
 Jet washing is always a good option before treating the surface with a good quality mould and mildew cleaner

 - Allow the deck to dry thoroughly

 - Once treated by the mould and mildew cleaner, apply a good quality exterior wood preservative to help prevent future biological growth.
-2 coats of preservative is the normal for exterior wood
+2 coats of preservative is the norm for exterior wood

 - Add a single coat of good quality decking oil, either clear or tinted